How Long Will Seeds Last in Storage?

 Okra 2 years

 I would recommend buying good quality seeds at a reputable place.
-Super cheap seeds from the dollar store many times are already dead when you get them.
-Even if they are 3 for a dollar, save your money and get yourself some good seeds!
+Super cheap ones from the dollar store many times are already dead when you get them.
+Even if they are 3 for a dollar, save your money and get yourself some good ones!

 Don’t forget to pin for later.